You never buy an ebook; you only rent it from the landlord.

 But what happens when the retailer has a change of heart or a change of business model?

-This was bad news when it was announced, because as some predicted at the time, a supermarket chain hardly seemed the ideal kind of enterprise to take over a large ebook business.
+It was bad news when it was announced because, as some predicted at the time, a supermarket chain hardly seemed the ideal kind of enterprise to take over a large ebook business.

-Now the chickens have come home to roost on this move my B&N to lazily dump its UK Nook business.
+The chickens came home to roost on this move by B&N to lazily dump its UK Nook business to a grocery chain.

-Nook owners in the UK are now discovering how bad DRM really is, as their Nooks cannot access the ebooks they have legally purchased from B&N.
+Nook owners in the UK discovered how bad DRM really was, as their Nooks couldn’t access the ebooks they had legally purchased from B&N.

 The Digital Reader reports that “UK Nook Owners Are Now Discarding Their “Useless” eReaders.”

-Until the mess is sorted out, there is nothing at all Nook owners can do, other than complain, or throw their Nooks away.
+There was nothing UK Nook owners could do other than complain or throw their Nooks away.

-With technology, nothing is forever, and especially so with electronic devices and file types.
+With technology, nothing is forever, especially so with electronic devices and file types.

 The only way to be absolutely sure you own an ebook is to buy a DRM-free ebook.

-However, do not expect the ‘Walled Garden’ ebook retailers to offer this option anytime soon, as they would lose the control they have over your ebook purchases, meaning that they do not want you adding Apple ebooks to your Kindle, or Kindle ebooks to your Nook.
+They would lose the control they have over your ebook purchases, meaning that they do not want you adding Apple ebooks to your Kindle or Kindle ebooks to your Nook.